 From the following I learned that as a Jew I should strive to serve as a positive example:

-And they came to Elim, where were 12 springs of water and 70 palm trees; and they encamped here by the waters.
+And they came to Elim, where there were 12 springs of water and 70 palm trees; and they encamped here by the waters.
 (Deuteronomy 15:27) Rabeynu Bachya saw a deep message.
-He stated that the 12 springs represent the 12 tribes and the 70 palm trees represent the 70 then nations of the world.
-He stated that just as the 12 springs nourish the 70 palm trees, the 12 tribes (the Jewish people) should serve to “nourish” the world by serving as a good example.
+He stated that the 12 springs represented the 12 Israeli tribes and the 70 palm trees represented the then 70 nations of the world.
+He stated that just as the 12 springs nourished the 70 palm trees, the 12 tribes (the Jewish people) should serve to “nourish” the world by serving as a good example.

 From the following I learned to consider the consequences of my actions on future generations: